Jeremie-Beucler/Rythm-of-thoughts/README.md

 *Figure 12.
 Pairwise differences between deliberation function trajectories.
 Shaded grey areas indicate significant differences (p < .05, FDR corrected).*

+*Note*: beware, here the scales of the y-axes are not the same across panels.

 ---

 ## Trajectories by Accuracy and Function (GAMM)